MicrosoftDocs/mesh-docs/mesh/overview.md

 - **Add complex logic to scenes and integrate live backend data** from business or public sources with cloud scripting, harnessing the power and reliability of the .NET infrastructure.

-## Interested in adoption Microsoft Mesh?
+## Interested in adopting Microsoft Mesh?

 For more detail on adopting Microsoft Mesh and gathering materials for deploying Mesh to your organization, please look to the adoption.microsoft page for Microsoft Mesh.